ZEDEDA Cloud is ZEDEDA's comprehensive and scalable cloud-native solution for orchestration and management in distributed edge computing.

 Most edge infrastructure devices are not islands.
 Instead, they need to be integrated with other applications running in the cloud and/or on-premise.
 ZEDEDA gives its customers this freedom of choice -- to connect edge data to any public or private cloud or on-premise servers.
 Grid-Connect was able to adapt a popular cloud solution using the updated edge architecture and orchestration.
 ZEDEDA's powerful integration capabilities enabled a straightforward migration path.

-Grid-Connect uses ZedControl to remotely perform management and maintenance operations across all edge nodes (deployed in each wind turbine).
-The orchestration of edge nodes and applications by ZedControl allows its developers to manage the edge with a multi-tenant “cloud-native” environment, which saves time and resources for managing large-scale IoT infrastructure.
+Grid-Connect uses ZEDEDA GUI and ZEDEDA CLI to remotely perform management and maintenance operations across all edge nodes (deployed in each wind turbine).
+The orchestration of edge nodes and applications by ZEDEDA allows its developers to manage the edge with a multi-tenant “cloud-native” environment, which saves time and resources for managing large-scale IoT infrastructure.

-A User Agent is a term used to describe the interface between users and the ZedControl environment.
-The programmatic link lets users create, read, update, delete, and configure all assets exposed within ZedControl.
-Two user agents are available, one connected to a web-based UI and the other allowing interaction via a command-line interface.
+A User Agent is a term used to describe the interface between users and the ZEDEDA platform.
+The programmatic link lets users create, read, update, delete, and configure all assets exposed within ZEDEDA.
+Two user agents are available, one connected to a web-based GUI and the other allowing interaction via a command-line interface.

-ZedControl also offers an elaborate and easy-to-use web user interface (UI).
+ZEDEDA GUI also offers an elaborate and easy-to-use web graphical user interface (GUI).
 The web-based interface makes it easy for IT admins and application developers to explore, browse, and add their own edge applications, then deploy them on existing or new edge nodes.
 Once certain tasks are understood and tested, they can perform many such tasks in parallel by applying them to nodes.
-At Grid-Connect, most app developers prefer using the ZedUI for its simplicity to learn and explore the availability of edge apps in the ZEDEDA App Marketplace.
-The marketplace includes an example and test apps and enables easy lifecycle management of a vast array of useful containerized software applications, operating systems packaged as VMs, and other tools.
+At Grid-Connect, most app developers prefer using ZEDEDA GUI for its simplicity to learn and explore the availability of edge apps in the ZEDEDA App Marketplace.
+The marketplace includes example and test apps and enables easy lifecycle management of a vast array of useful containerized software applications, operating systems packaged as VMs, and other tools.
 In the future, the marketplace will allow enterprises (or any software company or organization) to sell their custom-developed applications to other ZEDEDA customers.